ClaudioLutz/JobSearchAI/Documentation/Motivation_Letter_Generator.md

 **Process**:
 1. Loads the OpenAI API key (from environment or `process_cv/.env`).
 2. Loads the specified CV summary from `process_cv/cv-data/processed/{cv_filename}_summary.txt`.
-3. Attempts to extract detailed job information (including contact person and application email, if available) directly from the provided `job_url` using `SmartScraperGraph` (if `scrapegraphai` is installed), utilizing configuration from `job-data-acquisition/settings.json` via dynamically loaded `job-data-acquisition/app.py`.
-Uses a specific prompt for single-job extraction.
+3. **Attempts to extract detailed job information using a multi-step approach (`get_job_details`):**
-4. If direct scraping fails or is skipped, falls back to loading the latest `job_data_*.json` file from `job-data-acquisition/job-data-acquisition/data/` and searching for the job based on the URL/ID.
+    a. **Iframe Extraction:** Tries to find a specific iframe (`vacancyDetailIFrame`) on the `job_url`, extract its text content, and structure it using OpenAI.
+If the iframe isn't found, it returns the parsed HTML (`BeautifulSoup` object) of the main page.
+    b. **PDF Link in HTML:** If the iframe method didn't yield structured details but returned the main page's HTML, it searches this HTML for links pointing to PDF files (`/preview/pdf` or `.pdf`).
+If found, it attempts to process the *first* found PDF using the PDF/OCR method (`get_job_details_from_pdf`).
+    c. **Direct PDF Check (HEAD Request):** If no iframe was found and no usable PDF link was found in the HTML, it performs a `HEAD` request on the original `job_url` to check its `Content-Type`.
+If it's `application/pdf`, it proceeds with the PDF/OCR method (`get_job_details_from_pdf`) on the original URL.
+    d. **Fallback to Pre-Scraped Data:** If all direct extraction methods (iframe, HTML PDF link, direct PDF) fail to return structured job details, it falls back to searching the latest pre-scraped data file (`get_job_details_from_scraped_data`) in `job-data-acquisition/job-data-acquisition/data/`.
-5. If both methods fail, uses default placeholder job details.
+    e. **Default Placeholder:** If all methods fail, uses default placeholder job details.
-6. Combines the CV summary and the obtained job details into a detailed German prompt for the OpenAI `gpt-4.1` model.
+4. Combines the CV summary and the obtained job details into a detailed German prompt for the OpenAI `gpt-4.1` model.
 The prompt requests a specific JSON structure for the letter.
-7. Sends the prompt to OpenAI, forcing JSON output format.
+5. Sends the prompt to OpenAI, forcing JSON output format.
-8. Attempts to parse the response as JSON.
+6. Attempts to parse the response as JSON.
-9. If JSON parsing succeeds, converts the structured JSON into a basic HTML representation using `json_to_html`.
+7. If JSON parsing succeeds, converts the structured JSON into a basic HTML representation using `json_to_html`.
-10. Saves the structured letter as `motivation_letters/motivation_letter_{job_title}.json`.
+8. Saves the structured letter as `motivation_letters/motivation_letter_{job_title}.json`.
-11. Saves the generated HTML as `motivation_letters/motivation_letter_{job_title}.html`.
+9. Saves the generated HTML as `motivation_letters/motivation_letter_{job_title}.html`.
-12. Saves the raw `job_details` dictionary (used as input for generation) as `motivation_letters/motivation_letter_{job_title}_scraped_data.json`.
+10. Saves the raw `job_details` dictionary (used as input for generation) as `motivation_letters/motivation_letter_{job_title}_scraped_data.json`.
 Filenames use a sanitized version of the job title.
-13. If JSON parsing fails (fallback), saves the raw OpenAI response directly into `motivation_letters/motivation_letter_{job_title}.html` (and does not save the structured JSON or scraped data JSON).
+11. If JSON parsing fails (fallback), saves the raw OpenAI response directly into `motivation_letters/motivation_letter_{job_title}.html` (and does not save the structured JSON or scraped data JSON).

 **Features**:
-- Attempts direct web scraping of job details (including contact person and application email) for up-to-date information (requires `scrapegraphai`).
+- Multi-step job detail extraction:
+    - Attempts iframe content extraction.
+    - Scans HTML for direct PDF links.
+    - Checks if the job URL itself is a PDF.
+    - Processes text-based and image-based PDFs (using PyMuPDF and optional `easyocr`).
-- Fallback mechanism to use pre-scraped data if web scraping fails or is unavailable.
+- Fallback mechanism to use pre-scraped data if direct extraction fails.
 - Uses OpenAI (`gpt-4.1`) with a detailed prompt to generate highly personalized letter content.
 - Generates structured JSON output representing the letter components.
 - Generates a basic HTML version from the JSON structure.